Application Configuration

 Get a specific translation:

-from core.helpers import translate_
+from app.helpers.helpers import translate_

 msg_error_login = translate_(